vertica/VerticaPy/docs/source/user_guide_introduction_vdf.rst

 The Virtual DataFrame
 =====================

 The Virtual DataFrame (vDataFrame) is the core object of the VerticaPy library.
-Leveraging the power of Vertica and the flexibility of Python, the :py:func:`~verticapy.vDataFrame` is a Python object that lets you manipulate the data representation in a Vertica database without modifying the underlying data.
-The data represented by a :py:func:`~verticapy.vDataFrame` remains in the Vertica database, bypassing the limitations of working memory.
-When a :py:func:`~verticapy.vDataFrame` is created or altered, VerticaPy formulates the operation as an SQL query and pushes the computation to the Vertica database, harnessing Vertica's massive parallel processing and in-built functions.
+Leveraging the power of Vertica and the flexibility of Python, the :py:mod:`~verticapy.vDataFrame` is a Python object that lets you manipulate the data representation in a Vertica database without modifying the underlying data.
+The data represented by a :py:mod:`~verticapy.vDataFrame` remains in the Vertica database, bypassing the limitations of working memory.
+When a :py:mod:`~verticapy.vDataFrame` is created or altered, VerticaPy formulates the operation as an SQL query and pushes the computation to the Vertica database, harnessing Vertica's massive parallel processing and in-built functions.
 Vertica then aggregates and returns the result to VerticaPy.
 In essence, vDataFrames behave similar to `views <https://docs.vertica.com/latest/en/data-analysis/views/>`_ in the Vertica database.

 For more information about Vertica's performance advantages, including its columnar orientation and parallelization across nodes, see the `Vertica documentation <https://docs.vertica.com/latest/en/architecture/>`_.

-In the following tutorial, we will introduce the basic functionality of the :py:func:`~verticapy.vDataFrame` and then explore the ways in which they utilize in-database processing to enhance performance.
+In the following tutorial, we will introduce the basic functionality of the :py:mod:`~verticapy.vDataFrame` and then explore the ways in which they utilize in-database processing to enhance performance.

 Creating vDataFrames
 ---------------------